Is pumpkin a fruit or vegetable? What if I told you the answer may surprise you?

 Scientifically speaking, a fruit is the part of a plant that develops from the flower and contains the seeds of the plant.

-This also means that lots of other “vegetables” are also fruits: all squash, beans, peppers, cucumbers, peas, and of course, tomatoes.
+This this same definition lots of other “vegetables” are also fruits: all squash, beans, peppers, cucumbers, peas, and of course, tomatoes.

-All other parts of the plant- roots, leaves, stalks, etc- would be the vegetables.
+All other parts of the plant- roots, leaves, stalks, flowers, etc- would be vegetables.

 So in the garden- the pumpkin is the fruit of the plant.
 But bring it inside to the kitchen, and you may get a different answer from culinary experts.